cduggn/ccExplorer/README.md

 [go-echarts](https://github.com/go-echarts/go-echarts), [go-gpt3](https://github.com/sashabaranov/go-gpt3) and [go-pretty](https://github.com/jedib0t/go-pretty).
 It lets you quickly surface cost and usage metrics associated with your AWS account and visualize them in a human-readable format like a table, csv file, or chart.
 It was created so I could quickly explore and reason about service costs without switching context from the command line.
 It's not designed as a replacement for the official AWS COST Explorer CLI but does provide some nice features for visualization and sorting.
+The CLI now also supports experimental HTML report generation using GPT-3.

 Installation